moniac/performance-matters-server-side/README.md

 ``` "build": "browserify ./client/script.js | uglifyjs -cm > public/scripts/bundle.js" ```

+### Progressive Enhancement

+Currently, the website shows a list of buildings.
+Those who are fortunate enough to have Javascript enabled can use the input to search for specific buildings.

+Those who don't have it enabled won't see the input.
+The website will stil work just as fine.

+#### Ideas for in the future

+* #### Virtual DOM

+I'd like to use a virtual DOM to update the list of items.
+The one I am most familiar with is React, but it's a good excercise to use another one.

+* #### Service Worker

+With a service worker the list of data can be cached and loaded instantly, with no need for an internet connection.

 ### Optimizing

 The project doesn't have a lot of fancy CSS, but it does have a large amount of items.

 Here I will write out what tricks I used to make the website perform better.

+### End Game

+#### Total time saved on first paint: 1.31 seconds

 <details>
 <summary>Before & After Critical CSS </summary>